JefeThePug/CodingAdventures2/README.md

 ## Key Updates in Version 2

-- **Modular Backend** – Blueprints, services, and templating now separate concerns for clean, maintainable code.
+- **Modular Backend** – Blueprints, services, and templating now separate for clean, maintainable code.
 - **Updated Database** – New PostgreSQL schema for version 2 challenges, with optional migration from version 1.
 - **Flexible Setup Options** – Start fresh or carry over progress from version 1 using `SETUP_TYPE`.
-- **Redesigned UX** – Clearer layout, updated challenge pages, and better progress feedback.
+- **Redesigned UX** – Clearer layout, more eye-catching style, and expanded site content.
+- **Submission Cooldown** - Server-side timer that prevents repeated submissions and discourages brute-force guessing.
 - **Challenge Organization** – Puzzle inputs and media now structured for multiple years, simplifying future expansion.
-- **Improved Admin Dashboard** – Modular routes and updated UI for managing users, challenges, and releases.
+- **Improved Admin Dashboard** – Modular routes and updated UI for managing users, challenges, sponsors, and releases.

 ---